 Jordan borders open after Coronavirus

 Jordan is open for tourism and has been since September 8th 2020.
 Queen Alia International Airport is operating with regular flight arrivals.
 Requirements have been constantly evolving along with the situation internationally.
 The government had initially established colour coded categories for each country.
 However current requirements are universal and all arrivals must fulfill the entry requirements listed below.
-Visitors will undergo temperature checks and a negative coronavirus PCR test is required prior to arrival, and an additional test will be done in the arrival airport in Jordan.
-With two negative results no isolation nor quarantine is required, and your travels in Jordan can begin.
+Visitors will undergo temperature checks and a negative coronavirus PCR test is required prior to arrival.
+An additional test will be done in the arrival airport in Jordan.
+With two negative results no isolation nor quarantine is required, and your travels in Jordan can begin immediately.